divanov11/dennisivy.com/src/pages/events/septemper-hackathon.md

 ## 🛠️ Requirements
 - Website must have a live URL
-- Provide github link & any other social accounts
+- Provide github link

-- Specify the type of developer you are in submission form
-    - Backend Dev Or FullStack
-    - Designer
-    - Frontend Dev
+## Rules
+- Let us know if you used a tempalte when you submit your portfolio.
+Submissions that used tempaltes can still participate but will not have a chance to win the "Best Portfolio" Challenge.

 ## 💡 Ideas
 - Creating a voting system so public votes on top 50 - 100 portfolios